Not Accepting Guests

 I can make an epic Origami crane, and I'd be most delighted to pass on my precious knowlede.
 I am also very good at creating chaos in my room within a possibly record-breaking amount of time after cleaning it.

-I would love to learn some Spanish or practice my rusty Italian.
+I would love to practice my new Spanish or my very rusty Italian (when I say rusty I mean squeaky, bumpy and ridiculous).
 And I am very interested in contact improv.

 What I Can Share with Hosts